MTACS/LynxLocalizations/README.md

 #
 _Open .strings files as plain text file if possible.
 If you are using a Mac, open the files in TextEdit as Xcode may save the file in binary format.
-Please do not fork and create pull requests for this repository, use issues instead.
-It is much easier to maintain and keep translations up to date_
 #

 ### Examples